Handicapping: Horse racing

 A handicap race in horse racing is a race in which horses carry different weights, allocated by the handicapper.
 A better horse will carry a heavier weight, to give him or her a disadvantage when racing against slower horses.
 The handicapper's goal in assigning handicap weights is to enable all the horses to finish together (in a dead heat).

 The skill in betting on a handicap horse race is in determining which horse can overcome its handicap.

 In addition to the Daily Racing Form, other data sources include Brisnet, Equibase, The Ragozin Sheets, and Thoro-Graph.

+Rugby

+In rugby, one of the teams will start with a points advantage, and one will start with a deficit to make up in the match.
+If a team starts with the advantage, as long as they finish above the points different covered in the handicap, then your selection will win.
+The points handicap will be greater due to higher point scoring nature of rugby.

+Basketball

+With a basketball handicap, you will be backing a team to start with a points advantage or deficit to make up in the match.
+Basketball handicapping is often seen in matches that are predicted to be one-sided.

 Golf

 Handicapping in the sport of golf enables players and teams of varying abilities to compete against one another.
 A golf handicap is a numerical measure of a golfer's potential or "average best".
 Better players are those with the lowest handicaps.